Degrees Offered: Ph.D., M.S.

-The Department of Molecular, Cellular, and Biomedical Science offers a master’s of science and a doctor of philosophy degrees in microbiology.
+The Department of Molecular, Cellular, and Biomedical Science offers a Doctor of Philosophy (Ph.D.) degree and a Master of Science (M.S.) degree in Microbiology.
 Graduate students in microbiology are typically supported by teaching or research assistantships, as well as by competitive internal and external fellowship programs.
-For more information about the program, including admission and degree requirements, please contact the Department of Molecular, Cellular, and Biomedical Sciences at email@example.com.
+For more information about the program, including admission and degree requirements, please contact the Department of Molecular, Cellular, and Biomedical Sciences at firstname.lastname@example.org.

 Distinctive Features of the Program

 Research opportunities are available in many cutting-edge microbiology research areas.
 Incoming students have the opportunity for laboratory rotations with Microbiology program faculty in those cases where a thesis advisor has not been identified or where exposure to a variety of experimental approaches is advantageous.

 - Outstanding research training in a broad range of areas, including: host-microbe interactions, environmental microbiology, microbial ecology, virology, immunology, parasitology, signal transduction, evolution, genetics, epigenetics, and genomics.

 - Weekly seminar series that includes both distinguished invited speakers and graduate student research presentations.

 - Opportunities to gain teaching and mentoring experiences with undergraduate students in the biological sciences.

 - Strong track record for graduates attaining careers in academia, research institutes, biotechnology and pharmaceutical companies, and state and federal governmental agencies.